Zewen-Liu/MASC-Unit/README.md

 1. Download **all the files**.

 2. Open run.py and compile it.
 It was set as a 5-fold cross-validation, so there would be **5 models** to be trained.
 If you only want one model, make *num_fold=1*.
+In the script, 1/20 samples are loaded for training.
+If you wants to use more, modify the line 125 and 126.

 3. Wait for the training to be completed.
 Models, examples, and middle outputs can be found in the '/models' folder.